-One of the crucial aspects of being under an adrenaline rush when involved in a car accidents is the inability to feel pain.
-Also called “stress-induced analgesic”, this effect can actually mask your pain and mislead you into thinking that you’re fine.
+One crucial aspect of being under an adrenaline rush after a car accident is the inability to feel pain.
+This can mask your pain and mislead you into thinking you’re fine.

-Going to the doctor after being involved in a car accident is vital, as it provides an accurate evaluation of your health state, preventing complications and treating the injury in an incipient phase.
-Some injuries might not give you any discomfort right away, but can turn worse and lead to complications that will costs you working hours, medical expenses and other types of expenses.
+Going to the doctor after being involved in a car accident is vital, as it provides an accurate evaluation of your health, preventing complications and treating the injury in an incipient phase.
+Some injuries might not give you any discomfort right away but can turn worse and lead to complications that will cost you working hours and medical expenses.

 How Does Adrenaline Work?